 You’ll experience a wide range of teaching methods including formal lectures, interactive workshops, problem-solving, practical classes and demonstrations.

 Through your research project and biodiversity and conservation modules, you’ll receive substantial subject-specific training.
 Our teaching and assessment methods are designed to develop you into a professional who is able to think independently, solve problems, communicate effectively and demonstrate a high level of practical ability.

-As an MRes student, you’ll carry out two research projects.
+As an MSc student, you’ll carry out one research project designed to equip you with key field work skills and with an emphasis on practical leaning.
 The range of project topics is large and diverse, covering applied, empirical and theoretical subjects.
-The first (winter) project is usually Leeds-based, while the second (summer) projects can be carried out in the UK or overseas.
-Projects have been carried out in over twenty countries so far, and this year alone we have projects in Mexico, Thailand, Kenya, Egypt, Spain and Cyprus.
+Projects can be carried out in the UK or overseas: projects have been carried out in over twenty countries so far, and this year alone we have projects in Mexico, Thailand, Kenya, Egypt, Spain and Cyprus.